 - Apigee certifications: With the Apigee certified API engineer certification, you can demonstrate the ability to design and develop robust, secure, and scalable APIs.

-- Google developers certifications: You can demonstrate development skills with the associate Android developer and mobile web specialist certifications.
+- Google developers certifications: You can demonstrate development skills with the Associate Android developer (This certification is being updated) and mobile web specialist certifications.

 In addition to training and certification, one of the best ways to get experience with Google Cloud is to begin using the product to build business proofs-of-concept.